 MEET THE 2016 WINNER

 This year we had a very interesting mix of applications!
 Congratulations to all teams who participated and made it through to the finals.

-Tor Kaufmann Gjerde - in his second year studying a Bachelor of Mechatronics within the Faculty of Engineering and Information Sciences.
+Tor is in his second year studying a Bachelor of Mechatronics within the Faculty of Engineering and Information Sciences.

-MOJO+ Portable Compact Charger - This winning prototype offers a compact and lightweight solution enabling you to charge devices such as mobile phones, GPS and batteries using heat from an open flame such as a campfire or hiking burner.
+His winning prototype - MOJO+ Portable Compact Charger - offers a compact and lightweight solution that allows you to charge devices such as mobile phones, GPS and batteries using heat from an open flame, for example a campfire or hiking burner.
 The device is designed to be robust and easy to use.

 Photo: Prof Spinks congratulating Tor on his winning entry.